-Wirral Council received £272,000 from the Department of Transport’s Pothole Action Fund to spend on permanently fixing potholes or to prevent them from forming in the first place.
+Wirral Council received £563,134 from the Department of Transport’s Pothole Action Fund.
+This was to spend on permanently fixing potholes or to prevent them from forming in the first place.

 As a result the Council has carried out permanent repairs to a total of 4,210 potholes during 2018-19.
 1,307m2 of major preventative patching was also carried out.

-The Council had originally budgeted to spend £2,514,543 this financial year on repairing roads and this additional funding has complemented the wider maintenance expenditure by the authority.
+The council had originally budgeted to spend £2,138,000 this financial year on repairing roads.
+This additional funding has complemented the wider maintenance spend by the authority.